Tobacco vending machines

 - Remote control whereby a staff member points a remote control device at the vending machine to activate it, such as a car door lock remote control.
 The customer then inserts money into the machine, selects a product and receives it.
 The machine automatically switches itself off after dispensing a single packet of cigarettes.

-- Token operation, is where a customer obtains a token (roughly the same size as a 5 cent piece) from a staff member and inserts this into the vending machine to activate it.
+Token operation is where a customer obtains a token from a staff member and inserts this into the vending machine to activate it.
 The customer then inserts their money and selects a product and a single packet is dispensed.
-The machine switches off automatically after each transaction.
+The machine switches off automatically after each transaction. ,

 For further information on the tobacco laws and vending machines, contact SA Health's Health Protection Operations on (08) 8226 7100.